Nur-betul/medapp/README.md

 - Reminders spill off the lower half of the screen and are not scrollable currently.

 #### Local Notifications
 - Local non-app foreground notifications appear on utilized iPhone for development, but not on others iPhones.
 I have pinpointed it to be due to Apple permissions.
-Expo-permissions has been recently deprecated and am learning to implement its replacement.
+Expo-permissions has been recently deprecated and I am learning to implement its replacement.

 ## Tour guide